postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 ---

-You can use the Postman API Platform to manually validate your APIs.
-With Postman CLI, you can also script these manual validations into tests and assertions which you can then run with the Postman Collection Runner.
+You can use the Postman CLI to manually run and test collections.
+You can also use the Postman CLI to automate collection runs on CI/CD pipelines.
+You can run collections with its collection ID or path.

 ## Contents